uuid6/uuid6-ietf-draft/LATEST-OUTLINE.md

   - v8 allows you to do whatever you want
 - Crockford base32 text format
 - Variable length is allowed (optional, 128-bits remains the default)
-- Requirements for storing vs generating UUIDs are separated out for clarity and simplicity.
+- Requirements for storing vs generating UUIDs are separated out for clarity and simplicity (and because they are different)
 - Other related implementation concerns are each covered separately.

 ## Storing UUIDs